TBD54566975/web5-chatgpt-plugin/README.md

-# ChatGPT plugins quickstart
+# Web5 assistant plugin for ChatGPT

-Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
-If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+This ChatGPT plugin is an assistant that can teach you about web5, Decentralized Web Nodes and more, and can even write web5 code for you if you ask it nicely.

+## Some examples

 ## Setup

+Firstly, you need to have a ChatGPT account and access to GPT-4 and the plugin store.
+If you don't have access yet, please join the waitlist [here](https://openai.com/waitlist/plugins).

 To install the required packages for this plugin, run the following command: